FarronF/limerick-council-meetings/meetings/2023/06/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 16th May 2023.md

 to receive a Deputation from the Adare Community First Responders group at the June

-Meeting of the Municipal District of Adare-Rathkeale.--- 4
+Meeting of the Municipal District of Adare-Rathkeale.
+---
+4

 **7.**